dyfet/hitycho/README.md

 ## Distributions

-Distributions of this package are provided as detached source tarballs made from a tagged release from our public githubrepository or by building the dist target.
+Distributions of this package are provided as detached source tarballs made from a tagged release from our public github repository or by building the dist target.
 These stand-alone detached tarballs can be used to make packages for many GNU/Linux systems, and for BSD ports.
 They may also be used to build and install the software directly on a target platform.